2017 in Rizin Fighting Federation: Background

-Fight Card
+Fight card

-Rizin World Grand Prix 2017: Final Round
+Rizin World Grand Prix 2017: final round

-Rizin World Grand Prix 2017: Final Round was a mixed martial arts event held by the Rizin Fighting Federation on December 31, 2017 at the Saitama Super Arena in Saitama, Japan.
+Rizin World Grand Prix 2017: final round was a mixed martial arts event held by the Rizin Fighting Federation on December 31, 2017, at the Saitama Super Arena in Saitama, Japan.

 Background

-This event will hold the semi-finals and final of the Rizin Bantamweight Grand-Prix.
-The quarter-finals were held two days previous at Rizin World Grand Prix 2017: 2nd Round.
-Also on the card are the semi-finals and final of the Women's Super Atomweight Grand-Prix.
+This event included the semi-finals and final of the Rizin Bantamweight Grand Prix.
+The quarter-finals were held two days previous at Rizin World Grand Prix 2017: 2nd round.
+Also on the card are the semi-finals and final of the Women's Super Atomweight Grand Prix.